maxxiimo/the-front-end-manifesto/foundation-markup.md

 The Code
 --------

-Before we begin to explore the code that lives in the templating framework I described above, there are three things you will need to do to follow along with this book:
+Before we begin to explore the code that lives in the templating framework described above, there are three things you will need to do to follow along with this book:

 1. Create a brand-new Rails 3.2 application.